apache/maven-resolver/src/site/markdown/remote-repository-filtering.md

 ### Why?

-Remote Repository Filtering (RRF) is a long asked feature of Maven, and plays huge role when your build uses several remote repositories.
-In such cases Maven "searches" the ordered list (effective POM) of remote repositories, and artifact gets resolved using loop and "first found wins" strategy.
-This have several implications:
+Remote Repository Filtering (RRF) is a long asked feature of Maven, and plays a huge role when your build uses several remote repositories.
+In such cases Maven "searches" the ordered list (effective POM) of remote repositories, and artifacts get resolved using a loop and a "first found wins" strategy.
+This has several implications:

-* your build gets slower, as if your artifact is in Nth repository, Maven must make N-1 requests that will result in 404 Not Found only to get to Nth repository to finally get the artifact.
+* your build gets slower, as if your artifact is in the Nth repository, Maven must make N-1 requests that will result in 404 Not Found only to get to Nth repository to finally get the artifact.
 * you build "leaks" artifact requests, as those repositories are asked for artifacts, that does not (or worse, cannot) have them.
 Still, those remote repository operators do get your requests in access logs.